Last updated: 20 November 2020

 While unhelpful for those that have spent significant time and resources in preparing for the original 2020 start date, the Coronavirus emergency delay to 2021 gives those that were unprepared a second chance to get their house in order.

 What are the off-payroll working rules?

-With effect from April 2020, this responsibility will be expanded to cover many private sector charities and other organisations, as well as introducing new compliance requirements that will affect both public authorities and many other organisations.
+With effect from April 2021, this responsibility will be extended to cover many private sector charities and other organisations, as well as introduce new compliance requirements that will affect both public authorities and many other organisations.

 Who is affected by the new changes?

 There are two types of organisation affected by the new rules:

 A public authority is any entity that is defined as such under the Freedom of Information Act 2000.
 This includes various bodies connected with local government, the NHS, education services and the police.